-Dr. Vanessa Johnson, the Special Assistant for Academic Policy, oversees the approval of all Course Substitution Request Forms (formerly called Waivers).
+Dr. Cheryl Neale-McFall, the Special Assistant for Academic Policy, oversees the approval of all Course Substitution Request Forms .

 The Special Assistant for Academic Policy also hears all dismissal appeals.
-Students who wish to appeal should be prepared to explain the reason for their academic difficulty, as well as their plan to return to good academic standing, if Dr. Johnson allows them to stay on for a semester of continued probation.
-The appeal process is an informal one, and appeals may be submitted via email or in-person.
+Students who wish to appeal must utilize the Dismissal Appeal Form to explain the reason for their academic difficulty, as well as their plan to return to good academic standing, if Dr. Neale-McFall allows them to stay on for a semester of extended probation.
+The appeal process is an informal one, and appeals should be submitted via email.
 For more information on academic dismissal or probation, please refer to our Probation and Dismissal page.

 ARP forms are required for all students on academic probation and are collected by this office.
 The procedure is as follows:

 - The student makes an appointment with their academic advisor;

 - Together, the advisor and student devise a plan to raise the student’s GPA;